Ohm Radio Local Shows

 - Contact: email@example.com

-- Tuesdays and Thursdays at 1PM
+- Thursdays at 9PM

 Raising the Volume– The Charleston Gaillard Center presents Raising the Volume, a conversation on music, race, art, activism, and community curated by Artists-in-Residence Marcus Amaker and Charlton Singleton.
 In Raising the Volume, Charleston’s Poet Laureate Amaker and Grammy Award winner Singleton explore issues through open, honest dialogue.
 The series begins with Amaker and Singleton examining their own experiences with racism as artists.
 Each subsequent conversation is led by either Amaker or Singleton having in-depth conversations with local Black leaders, educators, business owners, and artists.